Mishalzeera/the-money-manager/README.md

 ### Give User A Deductibles Calculator

-In the authors experience, it is common that one may have a receipt that only lists the total amount spent on an item.
+In my experience, it is common that one may have a receipt that only lists the total amount spent on an item.
 For instance, the Apple Store will sell you a laptop and not say explicitly on the bill "laptop 1000EU, tax 120EU, total 1120EU".
 The mysterious final figure, for a person without an accountant